ajay9634/Ajay-prefix/README.md

 # safe or not
-it's definitely safe, I scanned all files before adding to Ajay prefix. i got these files from trusted source so don't worry.
+it's definitely safe, I scanned all files before adding to Ajay prefix. i got these files from trusted source so don't worry. but don't install if you have trust issue.

 # move game save data to Ajay prefix